kenjennings/Atari-Truchet/README.md

 * Changed one-time initialization code into direct-load-from-disk behavior, eliminating that code.

 * Optimizations of the pattern list to eliminate math used to reference data in structures.
-(So far, this has reduced the program by about 32 bytes.)
+(So far, this has reduced the assembled program by about 32 bytes from the original V00 version.)

 ---